David Knuffke Is an Educator Based on Long Island.

 - Patents for ideas should end no later than the end of the life of the individual(s) who developed those ideas.

-- Nanotechnology, biotechnology, and artificial superintelligence pose realistically existential risks for human society.
+- Nanotechnology, biotechnology, and artificial superintelligence pose realistic existential risks for human society and should be regulated as such.

 - Humans are not removed from the laws that govern the Universe in any capacity.